California Car Accident Lawyer

 - Traumatic brain injury (TBI) – Anytime you hit your head – which happens often in crashes – you run the risk of sustaining a TBI.
 Brain injuries can be relatively mild concussions or can be severe and life-threatening injuries that cause coma and permanent impairments.

 - Spinal cord injury – The spine is a vital part of the body and any damage to the spinal cord tissue can disrupt bodily functioning and can even result in permanent paralysis below the injury.

 Because of the potential severity of car accident injuries, it should be no surprise that victims can incur substantial losses and want to seek compensation from any party who was at fault for the crash.
-In order to have the right to financial recovery, a victim must prove that another party acted negligently to cause the collision.
-There are many negligent acts that commonly lead to car accidents in and around Los Angeles, including the following:
+To have the right to financial recovery, a victim must prove that another party acted negligently to cause the collision.
+Many negligent acts commonly lead to car accidents in and around Los Angeles, including the following:

 - Texting, talking on the phone, or other forms of distracted driving

 - Drowsy driving or falling asleep at the wheel

 - Driving under the influence of drugs or alcoholic beverages